 The first question that needs to be asked is whether to use a hosted or non-hosted shopping carts.
-The more technically oriented people I know, prefer to use a non-hosted shopping cart such as Zen Cart or Magento.
-Hosted solutions include companies such as Big Commerce and Shopify though there are tons of cart providers out there.
+The more technically oriented people I know, prefer to use a non-hosted shopping cart such as Woocommerce, Opencart or Magento.
+Hosted solutions include companies such as Big Commerce, Shopify and 3DCart though there are tons of cart providers out there.

 The thought with self hosting is it gives you more control over what you can do with the cart and it is cheaper.
-Unfortunately this is just not the case anymore.
-With Magento you needed to have an upgraded hosting service, purchase your own SSL certificate and handle uploading data into a server.
+Unfortunately I have found the total cost of ownership with a hosted cart is significantly lower, even than Woocommerce.
+With self-hosted carts you needed to have an upgraded hosting service, purchase your own SSL certificate and handle uploading data into a server.
+You also have to purchase your own Content Delivery Network, handle any flaws or hickups in the system and generally worry about uptime and downtime.
 This is a daunting thing to do even for those of us that are technically proficient.